Ordisoftware/Hebrew-Calendar/README.md

 #### 2019.10.21 - Version 3.5

-- Improve personal shabat setup by asking birth time.
+- Improve personal Shabat setup by asking birth time.
 - Improve min and max years that can be generated (up to 2198).
 - Improve reminder to change the window color when just passing the start date without waiting the remind delay.
 - Fix reminder using moon days that stops remind after midnight.